-Eric with the latest reviews and Reed on the media’s coverage of the missing Malaysia Air Flight 370.
+Eric on this week's concerts and Reed on the media’s coverage of climate change.